 Vintage Kuba Cloth Textile Wall Art | 24" x 17"

-Kuba cloths are a somewhat sturdy durable fabric with two ply's; the front design and a solid color back that wraps around the edges of the cloth.
+This type of Kuba cloth, known as "shoowa" are a durable fabric made of raffia with two ply; the front design and a solid color back that wraps around the edges of the cloth.

 Handmade many years ago in the heart of The Democratic Republic of the Congo.
 This cloth was woven by a member of the Bakuba tribe.
-Women typically accent the textile with embroidery while the men cultivate the raffia palm and weave the structure of the cloth on a loom.
+Women typically accent the textile using the cut pile technique and embroidery while the men cultivate the raffia palm and weave the structure of the cloth on a loom.
 Kuba cloths are woven as a symbol for a person, couple, or family; thus having extravagant designs, patterns and shapes as a symbol of artistic creativity and workmanship.

 These cloths can be framed and used as wall art decor.
 Other popular utilities consist of pillowcases and furniture accents.

 This textile measures 24" x 17"